zbunde/tutorials.gschool.it/source/wip_http_with_sinatra_spike.md

 ## Demo

+* Implement an endpoint '/', also known as the root of the site
-* Implement an endpoint '/' that displays a page with a message to the user and a link to the items page found at '/items'.
+    * Displays a page with a link to the items page found at '/items'.
-    * Tell me the parts of the URL 'http://localhost:4567/'

-* Implement the '/items' endpoint that shows a web page with a list (ul) of 3 menu items on it.
-Each item (li) displays a title.
+* Implement the '/items' endpoint
+    * Shows a web page with a list (ul) of 3 menu items on it.
+Each item (li) displays a name.
-    * Tell me the parts of the URL 'http://localhost:4567/items'
+    * Shows a link to the '/items/new' endpoint at the top of the page.
+    * Shows a "Show Item" link for each item in the list.
+The link should link to the '/item/[item id]' endpoint.
+For example, for item with id 1, the href of the link should be '/item/1'.

+* Talk about what localhost is and what a hosts file is

 ## Homework

 Implement solutions to the following exercises in addition to the two demo exercises above.
 You should create a new, well named directory in your gSchool working directory and initialize a Git repository there.
 You should also create a remote GitHub repository and push all changes to that repository.
+Additionally, you should create a Heroku application and deploy your finished application there.

 * Modify the '/items' endpoint to look for a query parameter "filter" that contains a string to filter the items by.